nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

     helper = 0
 ```

-The last four lines, which pertain to the `sleep_bool` update, are very standard, exactly the same as Type 1, so I won't reiterate here.
+The last four lines, which pertain to the `bool` update, are exactly the same as Type 1.

-So let's try to understand `sleep_begin` and `sleep_end`.
-The idea is that we use `sleep_bool` as an indicator of state in previous tick, and `sleeper_helper` as an indicator of state in current tick.
+So let's try to understand `begin` and `end`.
+The idea is that we use `bool` as an indicator of state in previous tick, and `helper` as an indicator of state in current tick.

-If `bool` is 0 and `helper` > 0, meaning the player was previously not sleeping, but now sleeping, then the sleep begins! \
+If `bool` is 0 and `helper` > 0, meaning the player was previously not doing it, but now doing it, then the action begins! \
-If `bool` is 1 and `helper` = 0, meaning the player was previously sleeping, but now not sleeping, then the sleep ends! \
+If `bool` is 1 and `helper` = 0, meaning the player was previously doing it, but now not doing it, then the action ends! \

-It's that simple!
 Using this method we manage to update `begin` and `end`.

 ## Type 3
 Type 3b includes: `offGrnd_begin`, `offGrnd_end`